What was the impact of Attila the Hun on the Roman Empire

 It was about 200 years before the Balkans was once more under the control of Constantinople and even then, it never recovered its former prosperity.
 The impact of Attila on France was devastating.
 However, Attila’s invasion of Italy was to have profound consequences for Italy.
-Before the invasion, the area was recovering from the Goths invasion and subsequent sack of Rome.
+Before the invasion, the area was recovering from the Goths' invasion and subsequent sack of Rome.
 The invasion of the Huns devastated Northern Italy and the area took generations to recover.
-The area’s urban centres were destroyed and the region depopulated..
+The area’s urban centers were destroyed and the region depopulated..
 Many of the refugees sought shelter in remote areas.
 Some refugees found sanctuary on some islets in the Adriatic and from these small settlements the great city of Venice emerged in the early Middle Ages.
 Attila’s invasion weakened Italy the core area of the western Empire and this fatally weakened the Romans in the west.

 What role did Attila play in the fall of the Western Roman Empire?